amishagupta18/Airline_Database_Management/README.md

 Installing postgres on your system:

-- visit the following link https://www.postgresql.org/download/ and select your operating system.
+- Visit the following link https://www.postgresql.org/download/ and select your operating system.
-- there are multiple options to install postgres, postgres.app being the simplest, go ahead and follow the instructions on the website to get postgres set up.
+- There are multiple options to install postgres, postgres.app being the simplest.
+Ffollow the instructions on the website to get postgres set up.
-- make sure to have the path configured, and once you've done that you will have a PostgreSQL server running.
+- Make sure to have the path configured, and once you've done that you will have a PostgreSQL server running.

 Installing pgAdmin4 on your system:

-- visit the following link https://www.pgadmin.org/download/ and select yout operating system.
+- Visit the following link https://www.pgadmin.org/download/ and select yout operating system.
-- go ahead and install the latest release of pgAdmin for your system.
+- Install the latest release of pgAdmin for your system.

 Next Steps: